salkuadrat/lucifer/README.md

 });
 ```

-You can use it per event that will be notified when each file is processed.
-This also notify other events, like on processing end, on receiving other non-file field, or when an error happened.
+You may use it per event that will be notified whenever each file is processed.
+This will also notify other events, such as when processing end, when receiving other non-file field, or when an error happened.

 ```dart
 final app = App();